LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 3. (WIP) Can talk to kids about the tales of monsters in the forest.

-4. Journalling (note.
+4. Journaling (note.
 To wrap up some loose ends of the plot and to get Lakshmi’s perspective of the world.
 It would be nice for her to have spots to sit down and write a sentence or two about what she has just experienced.
 Very thematic for mental health and emotion processing and also memories.)

 To keep in mind:
 -  **Now I did hear kids in the village say there are monsters lurking there.** -> kids could mention it later